Stochastic trust-region and direct-search methods: A weak tail bound condition and reduced sample sizing: Introduction

 A detailed convergence rate analysis of stochastic direct-search variants is reported in~\cite{dzahini2020expected} for the smooth case, i.e., for an objective function with Lipschitz continuous gradient.
 The main theoretical results are obtained by suitably adapting the supermartingale-based framework proposed in~\cite{blanchet2019convergence}.
 A stochastic mesh adaptive direct search for black-box nonsmooth optimization is proposed in~\cite{audet2021stochastic}.
-The authors prove convergence with probability one to a Clarke stationary point (see \cite{clarke1990optimization}) of the objective function by assuming that stochastic observations are sufficiently accurate and satisfy a variance condition.
-The analysis adapts to the considered gradient-free framework the theoretical analysis given in \cite{paquette2020stochastic} for a class of stochastic gradient-based methods.
+The authors prove convergence with probability one to a Clarke stationary point~\cite{clarke1990optimization} of the objective function by assuming that stochastic observations are sufficiently accurate and satisfy a variance condition.
+The considered analysis adapts to the direct-search gradient-free framework the theoretical analysis given in \cite{paquette2020stochastic} for a class of stochastic gradient-based methods.
+It was extended in \cite{dzahini2022constrained} to the constrained case.